SchwarzIT/onyx/packages/comark/README.md

 For more details check the [documentation for the `Markdown` component](https://comark.dev/rendering/vue#markdown).

-## `OnyxComarkRenderer`
+## `OnyxMarkdownDocument`

-Renders a pre-parsed MarkdownDocument without any parsing.
+Renders a pre-parsed `MarkdownDocument` without any parsing.
 Use it when you parse on the server, in a build step, or via an API, so no parser or plugin code is shipped to the browser.

 ### 1. Parse on the server/buildtime